FORTH-ModelBasedTracker/MonocularRGB_3D_Handpose_WACV18/README.md

 You need to download cudnn7 deb packages from nvidia (requires registration) and place them in the cudnn folder.
 See [here](cudnn/README.md) for details.

+Finally go to the openpose_models folder and run the getModels.sh script to download the required openpose models.

 You can use the devcontainer with vscode or build it on CLI with docker-compose.
 This will create an image with ubuntu16.04 and all required libraries to test the project.
 You can build and run it from CLI using the following commands: